List of foreign agents in Russia

-A foreign agent in Russia is a person, from the point of view of the Russian government, who receives funding from abroad and participates in political activities, dissemination of information as a mass media or collection of military-technical information.
+A "foreign agent" in Russia is a designation by the Russian government for persons or entities it deems have received funding from abroad while participating in political activities in Russia, disseminating information in mass media, or collecting military-technical information within the borders of the Russian Federation.

-Foreign agent in Russia
+Foreign agents in Russia

-The state imposes a number of restrictions and requirements on the activities of "foreign agents".
-As of March 2021, “foreign agents” in Russia are divided into three groups, which were defined by law in different years:
+The state imposes a number of restrictions and requirements on the activities of foreign agents.
+As of March 2021, foreign agents in Russia are divided into three groups, which were defined by law in different years: